fernandovaladao/vwap/README.md

 ## Dockerfile

-The [Dockerfile](./Dockerfile) codifies all the tools needed for the project and the commands that need to be run for building and testing it.
+The [Dockerfile](./Dockerfile) codifies all the tools needed for the project and the commands that need to be run for building, testing and running it.

 ## Makefile